lammps/lammps/doc/src/fix_deform.rst

 deformation), and dt is the elapsed time (in time units).
 Thus if *erate* R is specified as 0.1 and time units are picoseconds, this means the shear strain will increase by 0.1 every picosecond.
-I.e. if the xy shear strain was initially 0.0, then strain after 1 psec = 0.1, strain after 2 psec = 0.2, etc.  Thus the tilt factor would be 0.0 at time 0, 0.1\*ybox at 1 psec, 0.2\*ybox at 2 psec, etc, where ybox is the original y box length.
+I.e. if the xy shear strain was initially 0.0, then strain after 1 ps = 0.1, strain after 2 ps = 0.2, etc.  Thus the tilt factor would be 0.0 at time 0, 0.1\*ybox at 1 ps, 0.2\*ybox at 2 ps, etc, where ybox is the original y box length.
 R = 1 or 2 means the tilt factor will increase by 1 or 2 every picosecond.
 R = -0.01 means a decrease in shear strain by 0.01 every picosecond.